Fly Like The Seagull

 Enter The Seagull.

 As Nate balks at writing his next book, The Seagull appears in his life, stealing his fiancée and leaving Nate despondent and alone with his work.
-Finally inspired, Nate creates the town of Northboro and a cast of hapless characters who are bullied, lonely, ill, divorced and aching for a savior.
+Finally inspired, Nate creates a cast of hapless characters who are bullied, lonely, ill, divorced, and aching for a savior.
 While Nate works his way through his book, fiction and psychology and reality converge, and Nate finds himself in need of The Seagull to save him as well.

 “Nathan Graziano’s Fly Like The Seagull is one of the funniest things I’ve read in years.
 All at once bizarre, non-judgemental, and strangely tender; whether we want to admit it or not, we’ve all known someone like The Seagull.
 Maybe we’ve been him, flapping our wings with a few well placed karate kicks in front of the mirror after a tough day at work.
 One thing is certain though, like Steven Seagal himself, this book is an instant American classic.
 It is a privilege to have gotten a sneak peek.”